-Day 5 (Wednesday 10 November 2021): Ulleri - Ghorepani
+Day 5 (Wednesday 9 November 2022): Ulleri - Ghorepani

 A day of ascent!
 Today we will gradually gain more altitude as we walk for about 5 hours uphill to the overnight teahouse in Ghorepani (2800m).
 As we approach Ghorepani we will pass through stunning rhododendron forests.
 Approx. 11km trek / 1400m ascent.
+Meals: Breakfast, lunch, dinner.

-Day 6 (Thursday 11 November 2021): Ghorepani - Poon Hill - Tadapani
+Day 6 (Thursday 10 November 2022): Ghorepani - Poon Hill - Tadapani